TTK4130/ttk4130.github.io/docs/animation.rst

     camera.position.set(3,3,3);

-Next up we'll create the scene renderer.
+Next up we will create the scene renderer.
 This is the program the determines how the scene is converted into viewable frames displayed on our screen.
-We'll have to specify the type of renderer, window size and pixel ratio to make our animation compatible with screens of different sizes and resolutions.
-We'll also enable antialiasing to make edges appear more smooth.
+Here we specify the type of renderer, window size and pixel ratio to make our animation compatible with screens of different sizes and resolutions.
+We also enable antialiasing to make edges appear more smooth.
 The renderer draws its output to domElement, which is a `canvas <https://developer.mozilla.org/en-US/docs/Web/HTML/Reference/Elements/canvas>`_ HTML element made for drawing graphics and animations.
 To make the render drawing appear in our container we just need to add the domElement with appendChild.